 9. Nurses Choice

 With a name like, they’d better be good.
 And these baby socks designed specifically for newborns really are.
 Made in the USA and found in hospitals across the country, the cotton knit booties not only look totally adorable, but they also have a special bubble stitch on the cuff that’s specifically designed to keep them from sliding off.
-You’ll want to hand wash them and hang them to dry since they’re sized perfectly for newborns and you don’t want to alter the dimensions by tossing them in a dryer.

 10. Zaples Baby Socks